This delicious autumn nut is a great snack or cooking ingredient for those trying to keep healthy.

 Check out our Chesnut Recipe Collection

 How Healthy Are Chestnuts?

-For some people, sweet chestnuts have fallen into disrepute as fatteners, but in reality they are among those nibbles that even figure-conscious people can enjoy without any regrets.
+For some people, sweet chestnuts have fallen into disrepute as a bit fatty, but in reality, they are among those nibbles that even figure-conscious people can enjoy without any regrets.
 It is true that sweet chestnuts contain over 40 percent carbohydrates and almost 200 calories per 100 g.
 But in return, they contain just under 2 percent fat and almost a third of the daily target of healthy fiber.
-Also on board are considerable quantities of important nutrients, such as potassium, magnesium, vitamin B1, B2, B6, C, E and folic acid.
+Also on board are considerable quantities of important nutrients, such as potassium, magnesium, vitamins B1, B2, B6, C, E, and folic acid.

-This could cause some confusion: The slightly poisonous and widespread horse chestnut must not be eaten.
-Its distinguishing feature is that the green to brownish capsules of the edible fruit have considerably more fine bristles.
+WARNING: The slightly poisonous and widespread Horse Chestnut MUST not be eaten.
+Its distinguishing feature is that the green to brownish capsules of the edible fruit has considerably more fine bristles.